-The debit to buildings stays the same, as the agreed consideration has not changed at $350,000.
-However we now have another debit of $39,000, this being the discount offered to the vendor in the financing agreement.
-And finally the credit must be increased to reflect discount offered and so ABC now has a larger sum of money to repay.
+The debit to buildings stays the same, as the consideration has not changed at $350,000.
+However, we now have another debit of $39,000, this being the discount offered to the vendor in the financing agreement.
+And finally, the credit must be increased to reflect the discount offered.
+ABC now has a more significant sum of money to repay.

-The discount on issue is classed as a contra account, in that it is married-up to another account with an opposite natural balance.
-The discount account carries a natural debit balance, while its friend, the debenture liability account, of course has a natural credit balance.
-The net of these two is then disclosed in the balance sheet (detail is then normally carried in the notes to the accounts).
+The discount on issue account is a contra account, and we pair it with an account of the opposite natural balance.
+The discount account carries a natural debit balance, while its friend, the debenture liability account, has a natural credit balance.
+We disclose these two accounts in the balance sheet (with additional disclosures in the notes to the accounts).
 With the discount balance being amortised over the life of the debenture, flowing through the profit and loss statement (statement of financial performance).

-If you would like more information of the journal entries involved in the amortisation and the interest expense accounting each year, check out our article here.
+If you would like more information on the journal entries involved in the amortisation and the interest expense accounting each year, check out our article here.

 Debentures at Premium

-The third and final scenario is that involving ABC being able to obtain a premium from the vendor for the debentures being issued.
-So let’s say in this case the vendor was willing to pay a premium of 10 per cent.
+The third and final scenario is that involving ABC being able to obtain a premium from the vendor for the debentures.
+So let’s say, in this case, the vendor was willing to pay a premium of 10 per cent.
 Using the formulas we used above, the calculations would be:

 $1,000 par value x (1 + 10 per cent premium) = $1,100 price per debenture